 A healthcare data warehouse provides researchers access to large amounts of cleansed clinical data to extract insights.
 Thus, analysis of risk factors and treatments for specific conditions can improve medical research.

 In addition, data warehousing can promote collaboration between different organizations and groups of researchers.
+A solid clinical data warehouse architecture supports multi-institutional collaboration by standardizing data integration, storage, and access protocols.
 For instance, the integrated data about different clinical trials would help evaluate the safety and efficiency of various drugs and treatment procedures.

 Challenges of a healthcare data warehouse